Europe and US Facing New Round of Shutdowns Amid Virus Surge

 In the U.S., more than 71,000 people a day are testing positive on average, up from 51,000 two weeks ago.
 Cases are on the rise in all but two states, Hawaii and Delaware, and deaths are climbing in 39 states, with an average of 805 people dying in the U.S. per day, up from 714 two weeks ago.

 Wisconsin, one of the worst hot spots of them all, set records Tuesday for the number of daily infections at nearly 5,300 and deaths with 64.
-Less than 13% of the state’s intensive care beds were available on Tuesday, according to the Wisconsin Hospital Association.
+About 12% of the state’s intensive care beds were available on Tuesday, according to the Wisconsin Hospital Association.

 “It is absolutely exhausting right now,” said Dr. Jeff Pothof, chief quality officer at UW Health, the University of Wisconsin-Madison’s hospital and medical arm.
-Nearly a third of its COVID-19 patients are in intensive care, he said, filling all three wings of the ICU.
+Nearly a third of its COVID-19 patients are in intensive care, filling all three wings of the ICU, he said.
 Some require one-on-one care around the clock.

 “We’re throwing everything we’ve got at them to keep them alive,” he said.